Blog / May 21, 2024

 Scalability and performance

 First and foremost, your search solution needs to be able to keep up with your data.
 As your content grows and evolves, your search engine should be able to scale seamlessly without missing a beat.
-Look for platforms that can handle high volumes of data and deliver lightning-fast query results, even under heavy load.
+Look for platforms that can handle high volumes of data (think terabytes to petabytes!) and can still deliver lightning-fast query results, even under heavy load.

 Your enterprise data lives in a lot of different places — databases, file shares, cloud storage, you name it.
 A good search platform should be able to connect to all your key data sources out of the box, with minimal configuration required.
 Bonus points for pre-built integrations with popular enterprise applications like Salesforce, SharePoint, and Google Drive.